Ike-Starnes/Practical-Shooting-Stages/Stages/USPSA/Speed Shoots/README.md

 The *Written Stage Briefing* may specify engaging arrays of targets without violating rule *(1.1.5)*, as long as the competitor is allowed to engage said arrays in any order, and individual target engagement is not specified.

 No more than **8** rounds may be required without a mandatory reload and no more than one mandatory reload may be required in the course of fire.
-Weak/Strong handmay be stipulated after the reload is complete.
+Weak/Strong hand may be stipulated after the reload is complete.

 Stage may be scored either *Comstock*, *Fixed Time*, or *Virginia Count*.